 Clinical Pastoral Education

-The Clinical Pastoral Education program at Providence Alaska Medical Center is accredited by the Association of Clinical Pastoral Education (ACPE) to offer Level I, Level II and Supervisory CPE programs.
-Providence Alaska Medical Center is located within the Pacific Region of ACPE.
+The Clinical Pastoral Education program at Providence Alaska Medical Center is accredited by the Association of Clinical Pastoral Education (ACPE) to offer Level I, Level II and Certified Educator CPE programs.

 CPE Summer Intensive Units: